chocola-mint/Sorting-Battle/README.md

 It is recommended that you try out the [open issues](https://github.com/chocola-mint/Sorting-Battle/issues) first.

 In general, please try to mimic the coding style in the existing codebase, and remember to use the [Test Runner window](https://docs.unity3d.com/Manual/testing-editortestsrunner.html) to detect regressions before submitting pull requests.
+Also, avoid moving/renaming files to reduce conflict.

 ## License